voidberg/instakobo/README.md

 While true, the Pocket integration lacks some important features:

-* It does not support tags, which is problemantic when you have hundreds of articles.
+* It does not support tags, which is problematic when you have hundreds of articles.
 * You can't highlight articles.

 ## Getting started